chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 To accelerate your computational research, **you should use the Census**:

-- If you want easily get slices of data from more than 400 single-cell datasets spanning about 50 mi cells from >60 K genes.
+- If you want to easily get slices of data from more than 400 single-cell datasets spanning about 50 mi cells from >60 K genes.
 - If you want easy access to a subset of data from a dataset or from multiple datasets.
 - If you want to get these data with standardized and harmonized cell and gene metadata.
 - If you want to easily load multi-dataset slices into Scanpy or Seurat.
-- If you want to implement out-of-core (a.k.a online) operations for larger than  memory processes.
+- If you want to implement out-of-core (a.k.a online) operations for larger-than-memory processes.

-For example you could easily get "all T-cells from Lung with COVID-19" into an [AnnData](https://anndata.readthedocs.io/en/latest/), [Seurat](https://satijalab.org/seurat/), or into memory-sufficient data chunks via [Arrow](https://arrow.apache.org/).
+For example you could easily get "*all T-cells from Lung with COVID-19*" into an [AnnData](https://anndata.readthedocs.io/en/latest/), [Seurat](https://satijalab.org/seurat/), or into memory-sufficient data chunks via [PyArrow](https://arrow.apache.org/docs/python/index.html) or [R Arrow](https://arrow.apache.org/docs/r/).

 **You should not use the Census:**